imagej/imagej.github.io/pages/Troubleshooting.md

 If the ImageJ window never appears after launching the program, the installation may be corrupted.
-While the developers of ImageJ make a serious effort to prevent this problem from happening, it is still possible after running the {% include bc content='Help | Update...' %}
+While the developers of ImageJ make a serious effort to prevent this problem from happening, it is still possible after running the {% include bc content='Help | Update...'%}
 command, due to bugs in the [Updater](Updater "wikilink").

 The easiest workaround is to [download](download "wikilink") a fresh